 It may not be the kitten, but the queen

 If the queen is in poor condition, take her to the veterinarian too for an examination and for advice on feeding and supplementation and possibly hormone injections so that she will be able to produce ample quality milk for her newborns.

 Good management is always key to the prevention of the spread of infections.
 Make sure the beddings are clean, likewise the queen’s litterbox.

 Check on the mother cat and her kittens from time to time to see if she is not unknowingly lying on one of her kittens.
-Not a few newborns have been accidentally suffocated this way.
-If you sense the mother is not licking her newborns properly to stimulate their bowel movement and urination, assist her by wiping with moist cotton the genital and anal area of the kittens until they are 3 weeks old whereby they can already urinate and defecate by themselves.
+A few newborns have been accidentally suffocated this way.
+If you sense the mother is not licking her newborns properly to stimulate their bowel movement and urination.
+Assist her by wiping with moist cotton the genital and anal area of the kittens until they are 3 weeks old whereby they can already urinate and defecate by themselves.

 If your newborn kitten keeps crying it could be because they are feeling chilly!
 Remember that newborn kittens cannot shiver to help control body temperature until they are about week old.
 So make sure they do not wander too far away from their mother and become cold, hungry and weak.
 When you have a kitten that is cold and weak, do not feed milk replacer because doing so will result in diarrhea from impaired digestive function as explained above.

-A kitten that keeps on crying is best seen by a veterinarian.
+It is best for a veterinarian to look at a kitten that keeps on crying.
 A thorough examination can be done and appropriate intervention taken.
-In case a diagnosis of Neonatal Isoerythrolysis is arrived at, the kitten will have to be separated from the mother and hand reared.
+In case a diagnosis of Neonatal Isoerythrolysis is arrived at.
+The kitten will have to be separated from the mother and hand reared.
 Check with the veterinarian for the proper feeding of newborns.
 Likewise consult the veterinarian before treating newborns for fleas and other parasites, do not use products for adults.